philrz/super/docs/language/data-types.md

 title: Data Types
 ---

-The SuperPipe language includes most data types of a typical programming language as defined in the [super data model](../formats/data-model.md).
+The SuperSQL language includes most data types of a typical programming language as defined in the [super data model](../formats/data-model.md).

 The syntax of individual literal values generally follows